 The Best Job Search Performance Metric

-That is so true that when I worked in contingent fee search, back in the last century, I used to chart the number of candidate “send outs” to hiring managers I had each week.
-I could accurately predict my placements and income with that single metric.
+This is so true that when I worked in contingent fee search, I charted the number of candidate “send outs” to hiring managers I achieved each week.
+I accurately predicted my placements and income with that single metric.

-So, how many times will you send yourself out this week?
-How many meetings will you have with hiring managers?
-If the answer is consistently “zero,” don’t expect any job offers.
+How many times will you send yourself out this week?
+How many meetings have you scheduled with hiring managers?
+If the answer is “zero,” don’t expect any job offers.

 Be a geek.
 Track and chart the number of times you meet with a hiring manager each week.
 Get a feel for the average number of interviews before getting a job in your target position.
 Work towards hitting that number.
 What gets measured gets managed.

-At a more granular level, do you check each of your job search activities for its connection to getting you in front of a hiring manager before you do them?
+At a more granular level, do you check each of your job search activities for its connection to getting you in front of a hiring manager?
 Your time is a resource constraint.
-Direct it to activities that will win you interviews with hiring managers — an essential condition precedent to getting a job offer.
+Direct it to activities that will win you meetings with hiring managers — the biggest condition precedent to getting job offers.

 Keep Your Goal (the Average Number of Interviews Before Getting a Job) & Performance Metric (Number of Interviews) Top of Mind

 One of my resume clients had a sign taped above his computer when he was looking for a job.
 It read, “Is What I’m Doing Right Now Directly Connected to Getting Me in Front of a Hiring Manager?”
 Or something close to that.
 I don’t know.
 I didn’t see the sign.
 He told me about it.
 I loved it!

-- Set a quantified goal for the number of hiring managers you want to meet with every week, two weeks, or month.
+- Quantify a goal for the number of hiring managers you want to meet with every week, two weeks, or month.

 - Move it once a day so it doesn’t become part of your landscape.

-- Program your calendar to ping you throughout the day with a notification to “take an action that will put me in front of a hiring manager.”
+- Program your calendar to ping you throughout the day to “take an action that will put me in front of a hiring manager.”
 That will stop Scrabble and Facebook drift.